DrZhivago1/DocWorld/README.md

 ![The Doctor](https://i.imgur.com/eJ2Cm9s.png)
 ========
-One of the most ambitious efforts to reorganize RimWorld/Mods into a cleaner, better functioning, and intuitive system.
+For the SCRUBs.
+What is it?
+One of the most ambitious efforts to reorganize RimWorld and RimWorld Mods into a cleaner, better functioning, and intuitive system.
+This mod patches, fixes, and adds content to many mods (including but not limited to plain old vanilla RimWorld).
 Originally started through my RimWorld mod collection [The Doctor's World](https://steamcommunity.com/sharedfiles/filedetails/?id=1568763074).
-This mod patches, fixes, and adds content to many mods (including but not limited to plain old vanilla RimWorld).

 _[Link to Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=1568744597)_